terrychen0803/AI-wireless-midterm/Q7/README.md

 # Exercise 2.15 — CsiNet Generalization across Channel Datasets

-The work is to see**How CsiNet performs CSI reconstruction generalization ability on different channel dataset**。And finished the following questions
+The work is to see **How CsiNet performs CSI reconstruction generalization ability on different channel dataset**.
+And finished the following questions

 (a) Please adopt the COST 2100 channel model to generate more than five different channel datasets referring to [14], such as changing the distribution of users.